Violet Hill: Composition

 "Violet Hill" features an atmospheric synthesizer intro, which gives way to a piano melody played by Martin.
 The rest of the band then joins in and the song's prominent guitar riff, characterized by a jagged, fuzzbox distortion effect, enters.
 Martin sings about medieval imagery of carnivals, cathedrals, religion and war, culminating in a soaring chorus with an anthemic theme.
 The momentum of the song builds around guitarist Jonny Buckland, who plays a solo.
+Writing for Diffuser Martin Keilty described the song as a "grimy blues-rock march".

 The lyrics start off with Martin recalling: "Was a long and dark December/From the rooftops I remember/There was snow".
 Martin emphasizes towards the thoughts of a soldier going into battle.
 The line "If you love me, why'd you let me go?", talks about a man's love of a woman, who does not reciprocate his love.
 The song ends with Martin playing the piano and singing, and pleading in nearly spoken-words: "If you love me, won't you let me know?"
 In live performances of the song, he plays the piano part on his acoustic guitar.

 According to Neil McCormick of The Sydney Morning Herald, he writes that the lyrics "I don't want to be a soldier", is a way that Martin can conjure John Lennon into the song's melody.
 McCormick, however, notes that Martin "adds his own poetic twist" to the lyric "Who the captain of some sinking ship would stow, far below/So if you love me, why'd you let me go?".

 Musically, it is one of Coldplay's more diverse pieces, featuring many different time signatures.
 While the majority of the song is in common time, or 4/4, the interlude of "if you love me, won't you let me know?" is in 6/4, preceding two bars of 4/4 before going back into the verses.
 The outro, consisting of Chris Martin's vocal accompanied by a piano switches from 4/4, 3/4, 5/4 and 6/4.